UntitledModGame/UntitledModGame.github.io/blog/DELS.md

 Remember; event/question buses are just *tools* that we can use to produce good DELS.
 If we want DELS without ev/q buses, we just need to invent new tools / ideas.

+If you have a pattern/idea/idiom that you think could produce good DELS in the UMG ecosystem, PLEASE, **PLEASE PLEASE PLEASE** contact me on discord.
+(Discord handle: `pakeke`)

+---

+Thank you for reading! :)